Emmett L. McGuire, MD, FACS

 Dr. Brandon "Ty Garland is board certified in general surgery and vascular surgery.
 Dr. Garland was raised in Spokane, Washington.
 Dr. Garland attended Dartmouth College and graduated with a degree in biochemistry.
 After graduation he moved to Jackson, Wyoming to pursue a career in wilderness medicine where he worked with Teton Country Search and Rescue and Jackson Hole Fire/EMS.
 Dr. Garland then attended the University Of Washington School Of Medicine for medical school and for vascular surgical residency.
 He currently practices as a vascular and endovascular surgeon at the Vascular Institute of the Rockies in Denver, Colorado.
 Dr. Garland’s interests include mountaineering with search and rescue, and he is an accomplished classical pianist and photographer.

-Laura Hafertepen, MD; breast surgeon
+Laura Hafertepen, DO; breast surgeon

 Laura Hafertepen, DO, is a breast surgeon practicing at Swedish and the Centrum Surgery Center in Colorado.
 She completed her degree is osteopathic medicine at the Western University of Health Sciences/College of Osteopathic Medicine of the Pacific in Calfornia.
 Her general surgery residency was completed at the University of California San Francisco Fresno.
 She has received many honors and awards in her career and has many professional affiliations and publications/presentations in her experience.
 She speaks Spanish and is interested in outdoor activities, cooking and baking in her free time.